FranciszekLagoda/Bachelor-s_Degree/2_Prepare/sources/literature.md

 * It is possible to post-predict the economic crisis performance of the 'old' member countries in the Euro-zone.
 * Government indicators are more important than economic indicators and the optimal currency areas theory is the least important.

-## palasca2014_indicators_crisis
+## palasca2014
 ### About
 * **Tittle**: Leading and Lagging Indicators Of the Economic Crisis
 * **Author**: Palașcă, Silvia and Jaba, Elisabeta
 * **Year**: 2014
 * **Link**: https://www.revistadestatistica.ro/wp-content/uploads/2014/10/RRS_03_2014_A3.pdf
-* **Description**: Paper examines different economic indicators in order to classify them as leading or lagging indicators of economic crisis.
+* **Description**: Paper examines gold and unemployment in order to classify them as leading or lagging indicators of economic crisis.
 ### Insight
 #### **Quotes**:
 #### **Conclusions**:
+* Gold is a leading indicator of business cycle.